Daniel Woodriff: Voyage to Australia

 Towards the end of 1802, Woodriff was appointed to command of the Calcutta, a 50-gun ship armed en flûte, and fitted to transport convicts.
 They were bound for Port Phillip in the Bass Strait, on the southern extremity of Australia, with the intention of setting up a settlement there under the command of David Collins.
 Calcutta sailed from Spithead on 28 April 1803, in company with the storeship Ocean, calling at Rio de Janeiro in July, and the Cape of Good Hope in August, arriving at their intended destination in October.
 Calcutta then sailed alone to Port Jackson to take on a cargo of 800 long ton of timber.
 Whilst in Sydney, Woodriff and the crew of Calcutta assisted in suppressing the Castle Hill convict rebellion.
 For that service, Woodriff received a 1000 acre land grant near Penrith, New South Wales in 1804.

 Calcutta then sailed back to England via Cape Horn and Rio de Janeiro, arriving at Spithead on 23 July 1804, thereby completing a circumnavigation of the globe in ten months and three days.

 Action of 26 September 1805

 The Calcutta was refitted as a 50-gun ship, and sent to Saint Helena to escort merchant ships back to England.
-She arrived there on 3 August 1804 and sailed in company with six merchant ships back to England.
+She arrived there on 3 August 1804 and sailed with six merchant ships back to England.
 Unfortunately, on 26 September, as the convoy approached the entrance to the English Channel, they encountered a powerful French squadron.
-Woodriff attacked, sacrificing his own ship in order to give the convoy a chance to escape, which all but one did, while the Calcutta was forced to surrender.
+Woodriff attacked, sacrificing his ship to give the convoy a chance to escape, which all but one did, while the Calcutta was forced to surrender.
 Woodriff, his officers, and crew were landed at La Rochelle three months later, and marched to Verdun, 600 mi away.
 In June 1807, Woodriff was released in a prisoner exchange, and promptly court-martialled for the loss of his ship.
 He was honourably acquitted, and his conduct was pronounced to have been that of "a brave, cool, and intrepid officer."